 Consistency can also be seen through your spamming.
 Some dispensary marketing experts have a bad habit of pressuring their audience a bit too much.
 They might try to sell the products as soon as possible, and as often as possible.
 Needless to say, this is one of the things that can quickly alienate your audience.

 No matter what you do, try to stick with the same message, and don’t change your behavior for the worse.

 Every major brand has an awesome representative.
 We all remember Marlboro man as one of the best examples of how a person can change a perception of a company.

-Choosing the right dispensary social media marketing representative is not easy.
-Most cannabis companies think that it’s great to use the owner as of the representative on social media.
+Choosing the right cannabis dispensary social media marketing representative is not easy.
+Most cannabis companies think that it’s great to use the owner as the representative on social media.
 As you can guess, this rarely yields good results.
 In fact, unless you’re very photogenic, we advise against it.

 There are several ways to tackle this issue.

 Firstly, you can hire an influencer who will work closely with your brand.
 Secondly, if you want to start a campaign from scratch, you can find a brand ambassador.